Recent Fire Damage Posts

 7/23/2021 (Permalink)

-a gated long brown pebble driveway tucked next to a large brick home If your home is damaged by fire or any other reason, SERVPRO of Eastern Rockland County is ready and able to repair any damage.
+If your home is damaged by fire or any other reason, SERVPRO of Eastern Rockland County is ready and able to repair any damage.

 It’a a nightmare scenario for any home or property owner—seeing a wildfire come near and threaten to destroy one’s home.
 It may not happen often in New York, but wildfires are more common than you think.
 And considering the speed and veracity with which they spread, and how much combustible material is all around, it’s a wonder we can contain them at all.